joakim-brannstrom/dextool/plugin/mutate/doc/design/options.md

     - *sdl* : Statement Deletion.
     - *cor* : Conditional Operator Replacement.
     - *dcc* : Decision/Condition Coverage.
-    - *dcr* : Decision/Condition Replacement.
+    - *dcr* : Decision/Condition Requirement.

 - --operation : Administrative operation to perform
     -   *none* : Performs no operation.
     -   *resetMutant* : lets the user reset all mutants with the status/state specified with *--status* to the status specified with *--to-status*.
-    -   *removeMutant* : TODO
+    -   *removeMutant* : Remove all mutants of the specified kind (*--mutant*) from the database.
-    -   *removeTestCase* : TODO
+    -   *removeTestCase* : Remove all test cases that match the supplied regex.

 - --test-case-regex : Regular expression to use when removing test cases.

 - --status : Change mutants with this status/state to the value specified by *--to-status-flag*.
 The typical usage of this option is to reset the mutants with *alive* status to *unknown* in order to conduct mutation testing again after the test suite has been extended.
-    - *unknown* : Mutants that is either untested or caused unknown errors when compiling.
+    - *unknown* : Mutants that is either untested or caused unknown errors when trying to execute compilation script.
     - *killed* : Mutants that were detected by the test suite (one or more tests failed).
     - *alive* : Mutants that were not detected by the test suite (all tests passed).
     - *killedByCompiler* : Invalid mutants generated that caused the compilation of the project to fail.